 Nature photo spots in Florida are beautiful but they are also good for your soul.
 Escape the theme parks and discover your own fabulous photo locations around Florida.
-Please tag @CharlesMcCool and @McCoolTravel on your posts so we can also be jealous.
+Tag @CharlesMcCool and @McCoolTravel on your posts so we can also be jealous.

-Before heading to any Florida Gulf Coast destination, check out Useful US Gulf Coast Travel Resources for Visitors
+Before heading to any Florida Gulf Coast destination, check out Florida Gulf Coast Travel Guide

 Fantastic Florida Photo Spots: Trees